codingstuff91/Laravel-design-patterns/README.md

 ## How to test the design patterns

+> [!IMPORTANT]
-Each design pattern can be tested with its own command available into the file `routes/console.php`.
+> Each design pattern can be tested with its own command available into the file `routes/console.php`.

-Each command is named according to the design pattern name (for example : Strategy or Decorator) To run an example pattern, you have to run an artisan command with the name of the pattern.
+These design patterns are explained with a basic example of the implementation of the solution provided by the design pattern.

+To test these examples you have to execute a artisan php command which is named accordingly to the design pattern name.

+> [!NOTE]
-For example for the `Builder` pattern you can execute the following command `php artisan builder`
+> For example for the `Builder` pattern you can execute the following command `php artisan builder`

 ### Resources and links